alvaro-prieto/splitLayout/README.md

     - [Forums](#forums)

 ## Description
 A repetitive strain injury (RSI) is an injury to part of the musculoskeletal or nervous system caused by repetitive use, vibrations, compression or long periods in a fixed position.
+This keyboard layout has been designed to minimize postural problems associated with the placement of certain keys and symbols commonly used by software developers.
+To achieve this, an attempt has been made to reduce the usable area of the keyboard to a minimum, placing the symbols in positions close to the most muscular fingers.

 ## Descripción
 https://www.ergodox.io